JonathanBt/master-thesis/README.md

 ==============================

 This repository contains the code for the master thesis "Predicting Alignment with the Sustainable Development Goals from Corporate Sustainability Reports".

-The repository is structured as follows:
+The repository is structured as described below.
+Due to file sizes, the data and models cannot be uploaded to Github.

 ------------